Computer Science 101 / 001

 5.There is no textbook.

 About the Class Computer science is not programming: programming is just one of several of the computer scientist's tools.
 The class will introduce you to a variety of computer science topics, taught both by the professor and by various faculty in the department and other guest lecturers.
 There will be at least one course project in small groups.

 Course Web Page http://cs.gmu.edu/~sean/cs101/

-The instructor does not expect the class to have an exam or midterm.
+The instructor does not expect the class to have a final exam.

 Honor Code The class enforces the GMU Honor Code, and the more specific honor code policy special to the Department of Computer Science.
 You will be expected to adhere to this code and policy.

 DisabilitiesIf you have a documented learning disability or other condition which may affect academic performance, make sure this documentation is on file with the Office of Disability Services and come talk to me about accommodations.